lisaxeverest/15.S60_2025/1_terminal_and_git/README.md

 To use terminal and git to push changes to Github, you need to tell git/terminal who you are and authenticate your Github credentials.
 We do that through an SSH (secure shell) key.
 Follow instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) to generate an SSH key and add the key to your Github account.

-**Take a screenshot of your terminal/Git Bash output after successfully cloning an connecting Git and Github
+**Take a screenshot of your terminal/Git Bash output after successfully cloning and connecting Git and Github

 ## Task 4: Make an Overleaf account
 We will be using Overleaf to cover the basics of LaTeX.
 Go to [www.overleaf.com](www.overleaf.com) and make a free account.